 On This Page:

 Wooden ships use pitch, primer, and paint to create a tough moisture barrier to keep water from directly touching wood.
-The same principle applies to beautiful wood floors.
+The same principle applies to beautiful wood flooring.
 We work hard to keep water from ruining our wood floors.
 Like a boat's hull, we maintain the integrity of the top surface with polyurethane or oils.
 It prevents spills and other moisture from soaking into the wood.
 But what about underneath?

-You need to keep moisture from soaking into the wood from below with a proper moisture barrier.
+You need to keep moisture from soaking into the wood flooring from below with a proper moisture barrier.
 Choosing a moisture-proof membrane for hardwood floors will depend on how you plan to install the floor and whether the subfloor is concrete or wood.
-We'll show you what's available and how to choose the right product to protect your wood floor project.
+We'll show you what's available and how to choose the right product to protect your wood flooring project.

 What Is a Moisture Barrier?

 A moisture or vapor barrier prevents water from wicking up from the ground, through the sub-floor and absorbing into the hardwood floor.
 A moisture barrier for hardwood floors can be as simple as a roll of plastic sheeting.
 However, there are liquid solutions that you can apply by brush, roller, or trowel.
 There are also moisture barriers combined with foam or felt to act as an underlayment.
-We'll discuss underlayments in a moment.
+We'll discuss underlayments shortly.

 Do You Need a Moisture Barrier for Hardwood Floors?

 Even with an epoxy coating over the concrete, it's best to lay down a waterproof membrane.
-Should a crack develop in the slab sometime in the future, the floor remains protected.
+Should a crack develop in the slab sometime in the future, the hardwood floor remains protected.

 There are times when you don't want to use a moisture barrier.
 If you're installing a hardwood floor over a wood subfloor, a moisture barrier can trap moisture causing the subfloor to warp and rot.